Amendments of the Danish Lease Act impose high demands on lessors

 The amendments become effective on 1 July 2015.

-In the following, we will focus on the first two points: The mandatory survey before the lessee is moving in and moving out and the amendments concerning renovation when moving out.
+We will focus on the first two points: the mandatory survey before the lessee moves in and moves out and the amendments concerning renovation when moving out.

 1. The mandatory survey